jpowellsdak/communicate_data_findings/readme.md

 >- I found that there is an unexpected connection between distance flown and carrier delays.
 The short leg airlines have some of the higher carrier delays.

 >- The 4 largest airlines have the highest overall total delays and cancellations, but when you take the mean of the delays, they are towards the bottom of the list.

+>- Covid has had a huge impact on flight status.
+There were almost 1 million less flights flown in Jan-Jun of 2020.
+The number of cancelled flights went way up, while the delays went down (due to flights being cancelled not delayed).
+Not sure why, but most cancellations were considered security cancellations.

 ## Key Insights for Presentation